 We cannot assure you that the government will find our efforts to resolve the FDA warning letter or the investigation initiated by the OIG subpoena to be satisfactory.
 We may be unable to implement corrective actions within a timeframe or in a manner satisfactory to the FDA.
-Failure to do so can result in enforcement proceedings by the government, which may include potential civil or criminal fines and penalties, including disgorgement of amounts earned on any legally-adulterated products; injunctive relief, which could limit, modify or constrain our ability to manufacture, market and sell our products; and exclusion from participation in government healthcare programs, such as Medicare and Medicaid.
+Failure to do so could result in enforcement proceedings by the government, which could potentially include civil or criminal fines and penalties, including disgorgement of amounts earned on any legally-adulterated products; injunctive relief, which could limit, modify or constrain our ability to manufacture, market and sell our products; and exclusion from participation in government healthcare programs, such as Medicare and Medicaid.
 The investigation initiated by the OIG subpoena could result in civil or criminal fines or penalties, increased supervision of our business operations by the OIG, or exclusion from participation in government healthcare programs, such as Medicare and Medicaid.
 We are unable to predict when these matters will be resolved or what action, if any, the government will take in connection with these matters.
 The issues arising out of the FDA inspection and OIG subpoena may be expanded to cover other matters.
 We could also face product liability, third-party payer, shareholder, or other litigation.
 Any of these risks and uncertainties could adversely affect our revenues, results of operations, cash flows and financial condition.

-We may not be able to meet financial or other covenant requirements in our current credit facility, and we may not be able to successfully negotiate waivers or a new credit agreement to cure any covenant violations under our current credit agreements.
+We may not be able to meet financial or other covenant requirements in our current credit facility, and we may not be able to successfully negotiate waivers or a new credit agreement to cure any covenant violations.

-We may in the future fail to meet, the financial or other covenant requirements in our credit facility with ROS Acquisition Offshore LP, or ROS.
+We failed to achieve the revenue required by a covenant in our Credit Agreement with ROS Acquisition Offshore LP ("ROS") and we may fail to meet, additional financial or other covenant requirements in the future.
 Our debt agreements with ROS also contain representations, warranties, fees, affirmative and negative covenants, including a minimum cash balance and minimum revenue amounts by quarter, and default provisions, which include departures in key management, if not remedied within 90 days.
 A breach of any of these covenants could result in a default under these agreements.
-Upon the occurrence of an event of default under our debt agreements, the lenders could elect to declare all amounts outstanding to be immediately due and payable and terminate all commitments to extend further credit.
-If the lenders accelerate the repayment of borrowings, we may not have sufficient assets to repay our indebtedness.
+Upon the occurrence of an event of default under our debt agreements, our lender could elect to declare all amounts outstanding to be immediately due and payable and terminate all commitments to extend further credit.
+If our lender accelerates the repayment of borrowings, we may not have sufficient assets to repay our indebtedness.
 Also, should there be an event of default, or should we need to obtain waivers following an event of default, we may be subject to higher borrowing costs and/or more restrictive covenants in future periods.
-In addition, to secure the performance of our obligations under the ROS facility, we pledged all of our assets, including our intellectual property to the lenders.
+In addition, to secure the performance of our obligations under the ROS facility, we pledged substantially all of our assets, including our intellectual property, to ROS.
 Our failure to comply with the covenants under the ROS facility could result in an event of default, the acceleration of our debt and the loss of our assets.

-We are not currently profitable and we will need to raise additional funds in the future, which additional funds may not be available on acceptable terms, or at all; failure to raise significant additional funds may cause us to cease marketing and sales of our products and operations.
+We are not currently profitable and we will need to raise additional funds in the future; however, additional funds may not be available on acceptable terms, or at all.